Logo

 Martin Heidegger remained at Freiburg im Breisgau for the rest of his life, declining later offers including one from Humboldt University of Berlin.

-Martin Heidegger was elected rector of the University on 21 April 1933, and joined the Nazi Party on 1 May During his time as rector he was a member and an enthusiastic supporter of the party.
+Martin Heidegger was elected rector of the university on 21 April 1933; he joined the Nazi Party on 1 May, just three months after Adolf Hitler was appointed chancellor.

 Martin Heidegger wanted to position himself as the philosopher of the party, but the highly abstract nature of his work and the opposition of Alfred Rosenberg, who himself aspired to act in that position, limited Heidegger's role.